What Size Dumpster Do I Need?

 What's the difference between included weight and max weight?

-Included weight is covered by your base rental fee—no extra charges.
+Included weight is covered by your base rental fee with no extra charges.
 Max weight is the absolute limit the truck can legally haul.
 Between these two limits, you pay overage fees per ton.
 Exceeding max weight may result in refused pickup or additional charges.

 How accurate are the volume estimates in this calculator?